-The targeting of the Turkish military base in the Nineveh Plain northwest of Iraq periodically prompted the residents of that area to insist on the necessity of evacuating that base, which has so far been bombed several times by missiles, resulted in the injury of three civilians.
+The targeting of the Turkish military base in the Nineveh Plain northwest of Iraq periodically prompted the residents of that area to insist on the necessity of evacuating that base, which has so far been several times targeted by missiles, resulted in the injury of three civilians.

 On February 3 and for the seventh time, six missiles were fired at the Turkish military base, and although the attack did not cause any damage, it increased the demands of the people of the area to shut down the base.